 What to do:

-- Coordinate your meals and medication.
-Too little food in comparison to your diabetes medications — especially insulin — may result in dangerously low blood sugar (hypoglycemia).
+- Coordinate your meals and medications.
+Too little food in proportion to your diabetes medications — especially insulin — may result in dangerously low blood sugar (hypoglycemia).
 Too much food may cause your blood sugar level to climb too high (hyperglycemia).
 Talk to your diabetes health care team about how to best coordinate meal and medication schedules.

 What to do: